RiverBench/riverbench.github.io/docs/documentation/dataset-compat-notes.md

 RiverBench welcomes datasets that extend RDF 1.1 in other ways, such as using generalized triples, or introducing something entirely new.
 In that case, such a dataset will be appropriately marked and placed in a separate `nonstandard` benchmark profile.
 When [submitting your dataset](creating-new-dataset.md), you will have the option to point out any non-standard features of your dataset.

+## Package stability guarantees

+See the page on the [dataset release formats](dataset-release-format.md#package-stability-guarantees) for information on what kind of guarantees RiverBench provides for the stability of the dataset packages.

 ## See also

 - [Dataset release format](dataset-release-format.md)